 The best way to improve your language skills and make the most out of the learning process is to identify these mistakes, learn from them and try to avoid them as best you can.

 Even if you study languages at school or college where professional educators help you deal with pitfalls, mistakes are still bound to happen to you, in class and after class.

 Now, we’re going to discuss how to turn these mistakes into productive learning experiences.

 Language study can’t be called a one-size-fits-all process.
 Learning styles vary, learning techniques develop and upgrade and students open up to new ways of learning, but we all want one thing: to master the language we’re learning.

 We have something else in common.
 There are some common mistakes that far too many of us make!
 Let’s learn from those who have gone before us.
-Here come 7 common mistakes for you to remember and avoid while learning foreign languages.
+Here come 7 common mistakes for you to remember and avoid while learning a language.
 These are so common, and so very subtle, that they often aren’t recognized as mistakes that make an impact on learning.